 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Eye Safety At Home.
 Protection of the eyes is also important in activities such as lawn mowing and trimming, using yard chemicals and house cleaning agents, or while working with power tools.
-In each case, the use of protective eyewear greatly reduces the potential of eye injury by reducing the likely-hood that a foreign object can enter and damage your eyes.
-For children, it is important that their activities are supervised, as a great number of child eye injuries are related to the improper use of their toys.
+In each case, the use of protective eyewear greatly reduces the potential of eye injury by reducing the likelihood that a foreign object can enter and damage the eye.
+It is also important that children’s activities are supervised, as a great number of child eye injuries are related to the improper use of toys.

-Eye Safety At Work.
-Many eye injuries are work-related, and usually involve a person who failed to wear the necessary protection for their job, particularly at construction sites and manufacturing plants.
+Many eye injuries are work-related and usually involve a person who failed to wear the necessary protection for their job, particularly at construction sites and manufacturing plants.
 For those who work in an office environment with a computer, eyestrain from prolonged screen viewing often leads to fatigue.